zer0def/nginxinc-kubernetes-ingress/docs/content/configuration/virtualserver-and-virtualserverroute-resources.md

 docs: DOCS-599
 doctypes:
 - ''
-title: VirtualServer and VirtualServerRoute Resources
+title: VirtualServer and VirtualServerRoute resources
 toc: true
 weight: 1600
 ---

+This document is reference material for the VirtualServer and VirtualServerRoute resources used by F5 NGINX Ingress Controller.

 VirtualServer and VirtualServerRoute resources are load balancing configurations recommended as an alternative to the Ingress resource.

 They enable use cases not supported with the Ingress resource, such as traffic splitting and advanced content-based routing.
 The resources are implemented as [Custom Resources](https://kubernetes.io/docs/concepts/extend-kubernetes/api-extension/custom-resources/).

-This document is the reference documentation for the resources.
-To see additional examples of using the resources for specific use cases, go to the [examples/custom-resources](https://github.com/nginxinc/kubernetes-ingress/tree/v3.5.2/examples/custom-resources) folder in our GitHub repo.
+The GitHub repository has [examples of the resources](https://github.com/nginxinc/kubernetes-ingress/tree/v3.5.2/examples/custom-resources) for specific use cases.

+---

-## VirtualServer Specification
+## VirtualServer specification

 The VirtualServer resource defines load balancing configuration for a domain name, such as `example.com`.
 Below is an example of such configuration: